torch.hub¶

 By default, we don’t clean up files after loading it.
 Hub uses the cache by default if it already exists in the

-Users can force a reload by calling hub.load(..., force_reload=True)
+Users can force a reload by calling hub.load(..., force_reload=True).
+This will delete

 the existing github folder and downloaded weights, reinitialize a fresh download.
 This is useful